 Without further assumptions about the distribution of the data, the test is not a test of the median.

 • Data are interval or ratio

-• Null hypothesis (simplified): The population from which the data were sampled is symmetric about the default value.
+• Null hypothesis (simplified): The population from which the data are sampled is symmetric about the default value.

-• Alternative hypothesis (simplified, two-sided): The population from which the data were sampled is not symmetric about the default value.
+• Alternative hypothesis (simplified, two-sided): The population from which the data are sampled is not symmetric about the default value.

 Reporting significant results as e.g. “Likert scores were significantly different from a neutral value of 3” is acceptable.

 The names used for the one-sample Wilcoxon signed-rank test and similar tests can be confusing.
 “Sign test” may be used, although properly the sign test is a different test.
 Both “signed-rank test” and “sign test” are sometimes used to refer to either one-sample or two-sample tests.